-You’re not going to find any scientific support for astral projection, so don’t waste your time looking.
-However, this doesn’t mean that the practice isn’t worth investigating.
+You’re not going to find any scientific support for astral projection, so we recommend that you don’t waste your time looking.
+However, this doesn’t mean that the practice itself isn’t worth investigating.
 Some topics don’t hold up under scientific scrutiny because they can’t be accurately measured.
 Astral projection falls into this category.
 It describes an altered state of consciousness that is somewhat equatable to an induced out-of-body experience, except that our detached selves are transported to a plane of existence that is not accessible to a “normal” state.
 How can we measure this?
 We can’t, though some have tried.

 Astral projection can’t be confirmed by science, but it also can’t be proven false.
 It’s just sort of off limits.
 Approaching the topic with a stubbornly scientific mindset won’t help us unlock any useful information, so it’s best to switch gears if we want to gain a better understanding.
 Where science is no longer useful we can use subjective observations instead.
 Science focuses on objective information, meaning that it can be viewed and verified by theoretically any person at any time.
 Subjective information, on the other hand, describes anything we observe from our individual internal perspectives alone.

 As a subjective practice, the only way to gain insight on astral projection is to attempt it ourselves.
 To that end, we will discuss three of the most recommended techniques for inducing astral projection experiences.
-Be warned, I have not tried any of these methods myself, and some practitioners have warned against trying astral projection due to the massive amount of energy it requires (1).
+Be warned, I have not tried any of these methods myself, and some practitioners have warned against trying astral projection due to the massive amount of mental energy it requires (1).
 While it’s certainly an intriguing topic and worth our attention, I suggest that you do not try any of these techniques unless you’ve thoroughly researched the associated risks and are comfortable with the potential consequences.

 The Rope Technique